sihro/js_keyboard/README.md

 keyboard works ONLY when input is in focus.

-keyboard can print to input(english lower-case letters only - because you can click only ONE key at once? and caps_lock support not implemented.)
+keyboard can print to input(english lower-case letters only - because you can click only ONE key at once, and caps_lock support not implemented.)